Applications are now being accepted for the third year of the saveONenergy ABORIGINAL CONSERVATION PROGRAM.

 This innovative program provides customized conservation services designed to help First Nation communities, including remote and northern communities, reduce their electricity use in residential housing, and in commercial and institutional buildings, like stores, schools and band offices.
 The program also creates employment opportunities, potentially providing up to 30 jobs in selected First Nation communities.
 Program managers, community coordinators, canvassers and energy auditors will be hired to deliver the program to participating communities.

-In the first year of the program, 12 First Nation communities, including two remote communities, were selected to implement conservation measures to meet their energy needs.
+In the first two years of the program, 29 First Nation communities, including five remote communities, were selected to implement conservation measures to meet their energy needs.
+See the list of participating communities.

 Applying for the program

-Sixteen communities will be selected to participate from the applications received for the program’s second year.
-The application period is now closed.
+Up to 17 communities will be selected to participate from the applications received for the program’s third year.
+See more information on how to apply.

 Residents in participating communities will have an opportunity to work with a certified energy auditor, who will recommend electricity-saving measures based on an assessment of their homes.
 These measures could include: